Find initiatives and collaborations working on improving the environment and learn about effective strategies for action.

 PolicyLink.
 Improving Access to Healthy Food

-PolicyLink is a center who integrates research and actions into policy initiatives to ensure that people can live, work, and play in healthy neighborhoods.
+PolicyLink is a center who integrates research and actions into policy initiatives to advocate for groundbreaking changes that enable everyone, especially people of color, to be economically secure, live in health communities of opportunity, and benefit from a just society.

 These websites identify proven strategies to address this topic area.
 Keep in mind that each source differs in their definition of what is "evidence-based" or "proven."

-A registry of systematic reviews on the effectiveness of public health and health promotion interventions.
-Includes some environmental health interventions.
+A registry of systematic reviews on the effectiveness of public health and health promotion interventions as well as some environmental health interventions.
+The mission is to make evidence easily accessible while developing organizational and individual capacity for evidence-informed public health decision making.

 Healthy Communities Institute provides resources to identify at-risk populations and areas of need, implement evidence-based programs, create efficiencies through internal and community-based partnerships, and track and report measurable results in a compelling way.